riboflavin/test-framer-sync/compare/avoma-vs-bluedot.md

 * Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?

 ## About Avoma
 Avoma is an AI meeting assistant that records, transcribes, and summarizes meetings.
-It organizes notes into topics like pain points and next steps, and supports agenda templates, live note collaboration, and CRM syncing with Salesforce and HubSpot.
-The platform achieves about 95% transcription accuracy even with technical jargon or accents.
-It integrates with Zoom, HubSpot, Slack and other tools.
-Avoma includes a mobile app for offline/in-person recording and supports 20+ languages for transcription.
-The service offers a free plan limited to about 10 meetings monthly, with paid tiers ranging from $19 to $129 per user per month.
-Some users find it unnecessarily comprehensive for basic needs, occasionally experience minor bugs like late-joining bots, and note that transcripts can be dense to navigate quickly.
+It generates notes organized by topics like pain points and next steps, with around 95% transcription accuracy even with jargon or accents.
+The platform supports agenda templates, live note collaboration, CRM synchronization, and works with multiple meeting platforms.
+While primarily used by sales and customer success teams for call logging and follow-ups, it's also used for general meeting productivity across organizations.

+The platform offers tiered pricing from a free plan (limited to about 10 meetings monthly) to enterprise solutions at $129/user.
+It integrates with calendars, CRMs, and other tools through its ecosystem, while supporting 20+ languages for transcription.
+Avoma provides mobile apps for iOS and Android that can record offline meetings, but has no dedicated desktop application.
+Some users find it unnecessarily complex for basic transcription needs, and occasionally experience minor bugs like delayed bot joining or speaker identification errors.

 ## About Bluedot
-Bluedot is an AI meeting recorder and note-taker that works via a Chrome extension without requiring a meeting bot.
-It records and transcribes meetings on Google Meet, Zoom, Microsoft Teams, and other platforms in real-time, then generates AI-powered notes with one-click sync to various systems like Salesforce, HubSpot, Notion, Slack, and Google Docs.
-The tool supports over 100 languages for transcription.
-It operates in the background, allowing discreet recording even when you're not the meeting host.
-Bluedot offers a free version limited to 5 lifetime meetings, with paid tiers starting at around $18/user/month for unlimited audio recordings.
-Higher tiers add features like unlimited video recording, custom templates, and CRM integrations.
-The system works via desktop app for Windows/Mac but doesn't currently offer mobile apps.
+Bluedot is an AI meeting recorder and note-taker that works through a Chrome extension without requiring a meeting bot.
+It records and transcribes meetings in real-time across platforms like Google Meet, Zoom, and Microsoft Teams, supporting over 100 languages.
+The tool generates AI-powered meeting notes and offers one-click sync to various systems including CRM platforms, project tools, Google Docs, and Slack.
+It operates discreetly in the background, allowing users to capture meetings even when they aren't the host.

+The service offers tiered pricing with a limited free version (5 meetings total), then paid plans starting at $18/user/month for audio recordings and increasing to $40/user/month for business features including unlimited video recordings, CRM integrations, and topic tracking.
+Bluedot works well for in-person meetings via local recording, but currently lacks mobile app support, focusing instead on desktop functionality through its Chrome extension and desktop application for Windows and Mac.

 ## Comparison
 ### Avoma